 Of course I suggest adding our favorite cilantro-lime fish taco slaw (also great on shrimp tacos) and creamy sauce made with lots of lime zest and fresh lime juice to drizzle on top.

-This recipe is my personal favorite.
-It doesn’t stray too far from the simple Mexican cooking we love but is completely unfussy, using ingredients you most definitely can find at your local grocery store.
+This recipe is my personal favorite for taco night.
+It doesn’t stray too far from the simple Mexican cooking we love but has some nice Southern charm that makes for one delicious taco.

-Let’s take a look at how to make them!
+Let’s take a look at how to make them because I think Taco Tuesday is calling.

 - Shrimp use fresh or frozen but make sure they are completely thawed if frozen